 - Place another piece of parchment paper on top of the dough so it's sandwiched between.

-- Roll the dough flat using a rolling pin to a thickness of about (¼ inch).
+- Roll the dough flat using a rolling pin to a thickness of about less than ½ inch in thickness.

 - Use a cookie cutter to shape/cut the cookies (press down firmly to cut through the fruit pieces)